gledakis/PaaSportAdapterTemplate/README.md

-# PAASPORT
+# PAASPORT Adapter Template
-> PaaS Interoperability platform
+> Template for the creation of an Adapter for PaaSport Marketplace, the PaaS Interoperability platform
+> Implement methods in adapter Class
+> Provide the created adapter to test and addition to our marketplace ( contact us: http://paasport-project.eu/contact.php)

 ## Prerequisites